 It's not easy to trust a father figure when your experience with fatherhood has been painful.
-The effects of fatherlessness can leave deep scars, and sometimes, you may even put up barriers to protect yourself, ensuring that no one-including God-can get too close.
-You might convince yourself that a father figure is unnecessary, but healing truly begins when you allow God to fill that space.
+Maybe you put up barriers so that no one, including God, can get too close.
+Maybe you have managed to trick yourself into believing that a father figure is something you do not need.
+But healing begins when you allow God to fill that space.